batect/batect/docs/content/config/Containers.md

 ## `health_check`
 Overrides [health check](https://docs.docker.com/engine/reference/builder/#healthcheck) configuration specified in the image or Dockerfile:

+* `command` The command to run to check the health of the container.
+If this command exits with code 0, the container is considered healthy, otherwise the container is considered unhealthy.
+If not provided, the default command specified in the image or Dockerfile is used.

 * `retries` The number of times to perform the health check before considering the container unhealthy.

 * `interval` The interval between runs of the health check.
 Accepts values such as `2s` (two seconds) or `1m` (one minute).

 * `start_period` The time to wait before failing health checks count against the retry count.
 The health check is still run during this period, and if the check succeeds, the container is immediately considered healthy.
 Accepts values such as `2s` (two seconds) or `1m` (one minute).

 ## `run_as_current_user`
 Run the container with the same UID and GID as the user running batect (rather than the user the Docker daemon runs as, which is root